May 16, 2014

 Under the new plan, the Chicago Department of Fleet and Facility Management re-institutes the lockout policy when E85 prices are equal to or less than gasoline prices.
 It places the fueling decision in the hands of individual drivers during the "policy-free" periods.
 Even with the policy modification, the fleet's E85 use is consistently higher than it was before the E85 infrastructure expansion.
 The city is also committed to working with fuel suppliers to find ways to keep the price of E85 below that of gasoline, and it is considering options to decouple the alternative fuel and conventional fuel contracts.

 E85 is not the only alternative fuel the city is committed to implementing.
 Beginning in 2000, the fleet procured its first six compressed natural gas (CNG) vehicles and has added to its CNG fleet significantly since then.
 A portion of the city's ARRA funding was allocated to the expansion of CNG infrastructure.
 The city also has hybrid and all-electric vehicles in its fleet.
 It is planning to introduce an all-electric refuse truck later in 2014, a much-anticipated procurement because of the truck's quiet operation.

 With CACC's assistance, the city has been able to achieve several key goals outlined in its Sustainable Chicago 2015 Action Agenda.
 These include expanding infrastructure in Chicago and reducing 2012 baseline fossil fuel consumption levels by 10% through the use of alternative fuels and advanced technologies.
-The coalition also assists the city in quantifying its emissions reductions through tools such as the GREET Fleet Footprint Calculator.
+The coalition also assists the city in quantifying its emissions reductions.

 Looking ahead, the city plans to continue to increase the number of alternative fuel and advanced vehicles in the fleet by 10% per year, and CACC will ensure that the city stays aware of funding and networking opportunities.